Camomile Tea Benefits

 Camomile Tea Side Effects

 Can you drink too much Camomile Tea?
 Yes, but only in the rarest cases will it have any effect.
-Avid consumers should remain aware that large quantities can produce sedation.
-This is why one should always monitor their Camomile Tea intake, especially before bed.
+Avid consumers should remain aware that large quantities can cause sedation.
+This is why it’s important to monitor your Camomile Tea intake, especially before bed.

 Did you know there is two spellings for this tea camomile or chamomile